SoulKa/template-replace-stream/README.template.md

 A high performance `{{ template }}` replace stream working on binary or string streams.

 This module is written in pure TypeScript, consists of only {{loc}} lines of code (including type definitions) and has no other dependencies.
-It is flexible and allows replacing an arbitrary wide range of template variables while being extremely fast (see [Benchmarks](#benchmarks)).
+It is flexible and allows replacing an arbitrary wide range of template variables while being extremely fast (we reached over 20GiB/s, see [Benchmarks](#benchmarks)).

 ## Install